2.1 Microbes everywhere

 Healthy skin exhibits a slightly acidic pH (4.2 to 5.6) a level that inhibits pathogenic bacterial colonization but skin pH rises as we age.26

-Streptococcus salivarius, found in the mouth, may combat acne by secreteing “bacgeriocinlike inhibitory substance (BLIS).27
+Streptococcus salivarius, found in the mouth, may combat acne by secreting “bacgeriocinlike inhibitory substance (BLIS).27

 New research by Emma Barnard (2017)29 on Propionibacerium acnes show that acne comes from versions of P. acnes that express different (metabolic-related) genes.

-Mouth Even your enjoyment of wine appears to be related to the types of microbes in your mouth, according to a 2017 study by Spanish researchers31.
+Even your enjoyment of wine appears to be related to the types of microbes in your mouth, according to a 2017 study by Spanish researchers33.

-Diary farmers have a wider variety of nasal microbes than do their urban non-farming counterparts.
-Interestingly, one study shows farmers have lower Staphylococcus too, and none of the microbial-resistant kind found in urban dwellers, an indication that the greater competition from all those diverse microbes is actually preventing the emergence of resistance.33
+Dairy farmers, for example, have a wider variety of nasal microbes than do their urban non-farming counterparts.
+Interestingly, one study shows farmers have lower Staphylococcus too, and none of the microbial-resistant kind found in urban dwellers, an indication that the greater competition from all those diverse microbes is actually preventing the emergence of resistance.34

 Although the noses of farmers and non-farmers are dominated by the same three phyla, Firmicutes, Actinobacteria, and Proteobacteria, the farmers have much more Bacteroidetes, Tenericutes and Verrucomicrobia.